martinkivisikk/IDS23Project/README.md

 # IDS23Project
 Repository for the Intro to Data Science project.
+Authors: Martin Kivisikk, Margaret Pütsepp, Ella Hiedel.
+Spam emails have become an issue, posing threats to individuals and organizations.
+This project aims to address this challenge through the development of an effective classification model.
+The consequences of spam emails include productivity loss, security concerns, and potential financial risks.
+The goal of this project is to implement and compare different machine learning models to accurately classify emails as spam or non-spam.

 ## Access the project online

 [ids23project.onrender.com](https://ids23project.onrender.com/)

 NB!
 Using the KNN3 model on the website will produce an out of memory error, testable on local machine only.

 ## Installation